-  Students can apply for a reimbursement by contacting KDA@Keele.ac.uk, stating the reason for the reimbursement i.e financial concerns or covid-19 delays.
+You can apply for reimbursement by contacting KDA@Keele.ac.uk, stating the reason for the reimbursement i.e financial concerns or covid-19 delays.

 Additional funding support:

 Please use the forms below.
-Guidance for research placements and visiting students will be inlcuded in the PGR Handbook.
+Guidance for research placements and visiting postgraduate researchers will be included in the PGR Handbook.